eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 This is again due to the compiler optimizing part of the code out for us.
 In this case, the compiler sees that the pointer variable `*pGay` is not used anywhere in the code after it's been assigned a value in `*pGay = (1<<5);` and just automatically deletes it to save memory.

-We can fix this issue by making the pointer variable `volatile`: this is a keyword that tells the compiler "yo keep this here bro, maybe it will be used *someday.*"
+We can fix this issue by making the pointer variable `volatile`: this is a keyword that tells the compiler "just leave it here, my doings are beyond your understanding."

 ````c++
 void setup(){